fbaumgart/redis-chat-flask-api/README.md

 sending a message, reading last message from the certain room, reading all messages from a certain room, displaying leaderboard with the user activity.

-PDF file contains a project report in PL language.
+PDF file contains a detailed project report in PL language.